-The long spined urchin has undergone range extension southwards from its native habitat in New South Wales waters over the past 20 years.
-It has increasingly become established in Tasmanian waters due to warming waters off the East Coast and changes to the East Australian Current.
+The long spined urchin has undergone range extension southwards from its native habitat in New South Wales waters over the past 40 years.
+It has been able to thrive in Tasmanian waters more recently due to the warming waters off the East Coast largely associated with changes to the East Australian Current.

 Why is it a problem?

 Fisheries that rely on healthy rocky reef habitat are very important to the Tasmanian community from an economic and social perspective.
 The community has an expectation of pristine, balanced reef systems however, once established on a reef, the long spined urchins graze on kelp and other marine plants, forming bare patches called 'incipient' or emerging barrens.
 If left to its own devices, urchin numbers will continue to increase and the level of overgrazing on kelp is likely to completely denude the reef of all seaweed, forming an 'extensive' or established barren.

 These extensive barrens significantly impact on the biodiversity of rocky reef habitat with devastating impact on recreational and commercial fisheries particularly abalone, rock lobster and some scalefish species robbing these fisheries of feed and habitat.
 Once established, the extensive barrens can be maintained and can continue to expand by just a few urchins.
 The point where incipient (patchy) barrens become extensive (bare bottom) barrens is referred to the tipping point which is pivotal to the management approach adopted.
 The full-blown extensive barren, requires the removal of all the urchins from the site to be cleared over an extended period before we can turn back the clock and allow the algal habitat and fisheries to recover.